AIAA Announces 2022 Design, Build, Fly Competition Rules

 - 15–31 October 2021: DBF Proposal Submission window

 - 2 November 2021: DBF Rules finalized and posted

 - 22 November 2021 – Round 1 Proposal Results posted to the Rules/Resources page and decisions sent to teams

 - 1–25 February 2022: Design Report Submission window on www.aiaa-awards.org*

 *Opens at 0800hrs ET on 1 February and closes at 1700hrs ET on 25 February

 - 21–24 April 2022: DBF Flyoff in Wichita, KS

-The 2020/2021 AIAA Design, Build, Fly competition will celebrate its 25th year.
+The 2021-2022 Design, Build, Fly Competition will celebrate its 26th year.
 Started in 1996 by the AIAA Applied Aerodynamics, Aircraft Design and Flight Test Technical Committees as an opportunity for university students to apply real-world aircraft design experience by giving them the opportunity to validate their analytic studies.

 Student teams will design, fabricate, and demonstrate the flight capabilities of an unmanned, electric powered, radio-controlled aircraft which can best meet the specified mission profile.
 The goal is a balanced design possessing good demonstrated flight handling qualities and practical and affordable manufacturing requirements while providing a high vehicle performance.